APGG-Lab/APGG/README.md

 5. Run plot.py to get a chart of your data.
 Adjust as needed.

 ## Config Setup

+For more information on this topic, please refer to our Wiki pages on [Config Values](https://github.com/APGG-Lab/APGG/wiki/ConfigValues) and [CSV Batch Experiements](https://github.com/APGG-Lab/APGG/wiki/CSV-Batch-Experiments).

 | Config Key | Type (Limits) | Definition |
 | -------- | -------- | -------- |